 You see the child = “Du siehst das Kind.”

 I follow the rules = “Ich befolge die Regeln.”

 Simple German sentences, on the other hand, quickly become more nuanced as you begin to refer to events in the past or express circumstances.
 In certain cases, you’ll need an auxiliary verb, and your sentence will suddenly have two verbs.
-To correctly construct the sentence structure, you must first determine which is the dominant one.
+To construct a sentence with the correct German word order, you must first determine which verb is the dominant one.

 Ich habe ein Handy gekauft = I have bought a mobile phone.

 Du bist zu spät gekommen = You have come too late.

 Er wird belogen = He is being lied to.